-To date, the City approved one (1) new TIF assistance loans totaling \$4.4M to the Galaxie project generating \$43.4M of new tax base-or a public-private leverage of about 1:10.
+To date, the City approved four new TIF assistance loans totaling \$21.8M to four projects generating \$180.3M of new tax base-or a public-private leverage of about 1:8.

 PLANNING DIVISION

 The mission of the Planning Division is to maintain and implement the City's urban development and growth management plans and policies.